aarthipriya2021/programming-overview-interview-questions-answers/html_overview.md

 <li>em tag , strong tag are stands semantic tags it represents that the span of text is strong and importance an emphatic stress respectively than the rest of the text.</li>
 </details>

-#### 14. What is the significance of <head> and <body> tag in HTML?
+#### 14. What is the significance of head and body tag in HTML?

 <details>
 <summary>:bulb:</summary>
-<head> tag provide the information about web page or document like meata data, characterset,..etc.Also it can be only one head tag in the entire html and it should be represents the before of the body tag also. <br>
+1. Head tag provide the information about web page or document like meta data, characterset,..etc.
+Also it can be only one head tag in the entire html and it should be represents the before of the body tag also. <br>

-<body> tag defines the body of the html documnt.
-All the contents needs to be displayed on web page like images, videos, links, texts are useing with respecct of their tags in body tag part.
+2. Body tag defines the body of the html document.
+All the contents needs to be displayed on web page like images, videos, links, texts are using with respect of their tags in body tag part.
 Also only one body tag is in html document , which is should be after the head tag.

 </details>